klamann/raspi-poe-mon/README.md

     pip install raspi-poe-mon --break-system-packages

+If pip is not available, please install it with `sudo apt install python3-pip`.
 The scary `--break-system-packages` flag just tells Python that you want to install this package globally rather than in a virtualenv.
 I don't agree with the framing here, in my opinion it's fine to install Python packages globally on your Raspi.

 After installation finished, you can call